 Securities for which a tax-free allowance is claimed must be entered in a separate list, which must be presented to the fiscal authorities on demand.
 By entering them in the list, the securities are dedicated to the operational fixed assets.

-If securities are used for the investment-based tax-free allowance and are thereby held as operating assets, profits from the sale are generally subject to a capital gains tax deduction of 27.5% without effects on final taxation, if they were acquired after 1/4/2012.
-Before this change in the law, they were effectively subject to tariff taxation.
+In case securities are used for the investment-based tax-free allowance and are thus held as operating assets, gains from the sale are in principle subject to the capital gains tax deduction of 27.5% without a final or definitive taxation (“Endbesteuerung”) if they were acquired after 1.4.2012.
+Prior to the legislative amendment, they were subject to standard taxation.

 Tax on the investment-based tax-free allowance must be paid subsequently (profit-increasing disclosure of the previous tax allowance) if, prior to the expiry of the time period (useful life or retention period of 4 years, 48 months, to the exact date), the assets